soleo/electron-peapod/README.md

-# electron-peapod
+# Electron Peapod
-A Native Client for PeaPod
+A PeaPod Native App for Windows, macOS and Linux Platforms